 2009 started with a pair of four-goal wins and ended with the team's first trip to the NCAA championship.
 Despite a loss in the first round of the national tournament, the year was anything but a disappointment.
-The Continentals finished with an overall mark of 12-5, and earned a share of the league's regular season title for the first time.
-The team hosted a postseason contest for the first time since 1989, and defeated St. Lawrence University 1-0 to advance to their first championship game.
-McDonald and assistant Cheryl Casey received league co-coaching staff of the year honors, and McNally became the second All-American in program history.
+The Continentals finished with an overall mark of 12-5 and earned a share of the league's regular season title for the first time.
+The team hosted its first postseason contest since 1989 and advanced to their first league championship game with a 1-0 win against St. Lawrence University.
+McDonald and former assistant Cheryl Casey received league co-coaching staff of the year honors, and McNally became the second All-American in program history.

 Hamilton finished 2008 with an overall record of 8-7 and qualified for the four-team league tournament for the first time.
 During the regular season, the Continentals shut out a Rensselaer team that was nationally ranked at the time, and won a thrilling overtime contest at William Smith that clinched the team's first postseason appearance since 1995.